-Dyspepsia occurs at some point in around half of all pregnant women.
-It is usually due to reflux of acid from the stomach into the oesophagus.
+Indigestion (dyspepsia) occurs at some point in around half of all pregnant women.
+It is usually due to acid reflux from the stomach into the gullet (oesophagus).

-Dyspepsia in pregnancy is commonly due to acid reflux.
+Indigestion in pregnancy is commonly due to acid reflux.
 Acid reflux occurs when acid from the stomach leaks up into the gullet (oesophagus).
-This may cause heartburn and other symptoms.
+This may cause heartburn - usually felt as a burning pain which rises from the upper stomach behind the breastbone - and other symptoms.
 Attention to diet and lifestyle may help to ease symptoms.
 Antacids are commonly used.
 A medicine which prevents your stomach from making acid may be prescribed if symptoms remain troublesome.

-Dyspepsia occurs at some point in around half of all pregnant women.
-Dyspepsia in pregnancy is usually due to reflux of acid from the stomach into the oesophagus.
+Indigestion is really common in pregnancy - it occurs at some point in around half of all pregnant women.
+Indigestion in pregnancy is usually due to reflux of acid from the stomach into the oesophagus.

 Understanding the oesophagus and stomach